When people visit your e-commerce store, you want them to fill up their carts and spend lots of cash. That’s natural. But what if they don’t?

 Now that you’ve set the hook, you can’t let your audience escape.
 Continue to provide them with entertainment and educational value so they remain interested in your products.

-Replicate that strategy by sharing brand-centered memes on social media, creating more useful content for your blog, engaging your audience through email marketing especially predictive personalisation software (PPS), that uses a predictive analytics algorithm to identify which products are most likely to be purchased next, by each consumer receiving it.
+Replicate that strategy by sharing brand-centred memes on social media, creating more useful content for your blog, and engaging your audience through email marketing especially hyper-personalisation software, which uses an AI machine learning algorithm to identify which products are most likely to be purchased next, by each consumer receiving it.

 Stage 3: Desire